If you are a local student you may be eligible.

 'We’d been discussing what projects we had coming up that we needed to go and buy materials for.
 And so then the scholarship came and it was just a sigh of relief.'

-You will undertake a pre-training review and a literacy and numeracy assessment.
-Learners will be best equipped to achieve the course outcome if they have:
+All potential learners will undertake a pre-training review and an LLN assessment A general guide to entry, learners will be best equipped to achieve the course outcome if they have :

 We're really excited for you to join the Melbourne Polytechnic community and we look forward to supporting you on your education journey.

 The first step to enrolling is completing the application short form from the Apply Now page.